fredlcore/BSB-LAN/src/WiFiSpi/README.md

 ## ToDo and Wish Lists

-- TLS connection
-- SPI protocol optimization
+- more SPI protocol optimization

 ## Credits